Introducing Share Sleuth

 The most recent valuation, and the performance of the portfolio since inception on 9 September 2009, can be found in the table to the right (click to enlarge).

 Who is Share Sleuth?

-Richard Beddard, an editor at Interactive Investor since 1999, has managed the portfolio since he started it in 2009.
+A freelance writer, Richard Beddard was an editor at Interactive Investor between 1999 and 2016.
+He has managed the portfolio since he started it in 2009.
 He’s a private investor and columnist at Money Observer magazine.
 This interview reveals more.